 - (a) Renewable energy credits and recycled energy will be used to comply with the renewable energy standard.
 Eligible RECs acquired by contracts or through a system of tradable renewable energy credits, exchanges, or brokers may also be used by QRUs to comply with this standard.
-In calculating compliance, the total RECs acquired from eligible energy resources during a compliance year may include: - (I) RECs generated by eligible-renewable energy resources owned by the QRU or by a QRU affiliate; - (II) RECs acquired by the QRU pursuant to renewable energy supply contracts; - (III) RECs acquired by the QRU pursuant to renewable energy credit contracts; - (IV) RECs acquired by the QRU pursuant to a standard offer program; - (V) RECs acquired through a system of tradable renewable energy credits, from exchanges or from brokers - (VI) RECs carried forward from previous compliance years, pursuant to rule paragraph 3654(i); - (VII) RECs borrowed forward from future compliance years, pursuant to rule-paragraph 3654(k). - (b) RECs representing electricity generated at eligible renewable energy resources shall be counted for compliance purposes consistent with the compliance multipliers in rule paragraphs 3654(e), (f), and (g). - (c) The Commission shall not restrict the QRU's ownership of RECs if the QRU complies with the renewable energy standard established in rule 3654 and does not exceed the retail rate impact established in rule 3661.
+In calculating compliance, the total RECs acquired from eligible-renewable energy resources during a compliance year may include: - RECs generated by renewable energy resources owned by the QRU or by a QRU affiliate; - (II) RECs acquired by the QRU pursuant to renewable energy supply contracts; - (III) RECs acquired by the QRU pursuant to renewable energy credit contracts; - (IV) RECs acquired by the QRU pursuant to a standard offer program; - (V) RECs acquired through a system of tradable renewable energy credits, from exchanges or from brokers - (VI) RECs carried forward from previous compliance years, pursuant to paragraph 3654(ih); - (VII) RECs borrowed forward from future compliance years, pursuant to paragraph 3654(kj). - (b) RECs representing electricity generated at renewable energy resources shall be counted for compliance purposes consistent with the compliance multipliers in paragraphs 3654(ed), (fe), and (ef). - (c) The Commission shall not restrict the investor owned QRU's ownership of RECs if the investor owned QRU complies with both the renewable energy standard established in rule 3654 and the requirements for renewable distributed generation established in rule 3655 and if the investor owned QRU complies with does not exceed the retail rate impact established in rule paragraph 3661(a).